vitessio/website/content/en/docs/design-docs/vreplication/keys.md

 OnlineDDL mechanism automatically analyzes the differences between source and target tables, evaluates eligible keys, chooses the keys on source and target tables, and populates the filter's `source_unique_key_columns`, `target_unique_key_columns`, `source_unique_key_target_columns` fields.
 Indeed, OnlineDDL operations are most susceptible to differences in keys.

 At this time no other VReplication mechanism automates this analysis.
 The user must supply the correct values.

+## Implementation

+In high level, this is how VReplication is able to work with different keys/columns.

+Originally, VReplication was only designed to work with identical `PRIMARY KEY`s.
+If not specified, VReplication assumes the source table's `PRIMARY KEY` _can be used_ on target table, and that target table's `PRIMARY KEY` applies to source table.
+If not, it breaks.

+With the introduction of `source_unique_key_columns`, `target_unique_key_columns`, `source_unique_key_target_columns` VReplication changes behavior as follows:

+#### Notes about the code

+Much of the code uses "PK" terminology.
+With the introduction of _any_ unique key utilization the "PK" terminology becomes incorrect.
+However, to avoid mass rewrites we kept this terminology, and wherever VReplication discusses a primary key or pkColumns etc., it may refer to a non-PK Unique Key.

+### Streamer

+Streaming is done by `source_unique_key_columns`.
+When not present, `rowstreamer` uses PK columns.
+When present. rowstreamer trusts the information in `source_unique_key_columns` to be correct.
+It does not validate that there is indeed a valid unique key covering those columns.
+It does validate that the columns exist.

+The streamer iterates the table by `source_unique_key_columns` order.
+It tracks its progress in `lastPk` as if this was indeed a PK.

+### Copier

+VCopier receives rows from the streamer in `source_unique_key_columns` order.
+It complies with the streamer's ordering.
+When tracking progress in `_vt.copy_state` it uses `lastPk` values from the streamer, which means it uses the same `source_unique_key_columns` as the streamer in that order.

+### Player

+VPlayer adhers to both `source_unique_key_columns` and `target_unique_key_columns`.

+- `TablePlan`'s `isOutsidePKRange()` function needs to compare values according to rowstreamer's ordering, therefore uses `source_unique_key_columns` ordering
+- `tablePlanBuilder`'s `generateWhere()` function uses the target table's `target_unique_key_columns`, and then also appends any supplemental columns from `source_unique_key_target_columns` not included in `target_unique_key_columns`.